zowe/zowe-cli/docs/MaintainerVersioning.md

 ## Recommendation for Supported Versions of Plug-ins

-In a supported release, a plug-in should specify that it wants versions of Zowe CLI and Imperative that remain backward-compatible with the versions that were in use when the plug-in reached its supported state.
-This can be expressed using the following format for both Zowe CLI and Imperative:
+In a supported release, a plug-in should specify that it wants versions of Imperative that remain backward-compatible with the versions that were in use when the plug-in reached its supported state.
+This can be expressed using the following format for Imperative:

 ```
 BreakingChangeUpdate.x OR BreakingChangeUpdate.Enhancement.x